Adamres/Task/README.md

 There are two folders:

-Project - This contains the solution
+Project - This contains the solution\n
 DatabaseSRC - This contains the database source code